-The newly established Wellcome / EPSRC centre for Interventional and Surgical Sciences at UCL brings together a wide team of engineering and clinical experts working to develop new surgical technologies.
+The Centre brings together a wide team of engineering and clinical experts working to develop new surgical technologies.

-The Wellcome / EPSRC centre for Interventional and Surgical Sciences at UCL offers aspiring candidates an unparalleled training and research opportunity to become the next-generation leaders in translational research in Surgical and Interventional Sciences, at the top-rated university for research strength.
+We offer aspiring candidates an unparalleled training and research opportunity to become the next-generation leaders in translational research in Surgical and Interventional Sciences, at the top-rated university for research strength.

 Our PhD training offers a four year training programme where students will undertake a research project, a mixture of taught courses drawn from existing Masters level courses and a main PhD project (Entry to a three year studentship is possible for those who already have relevant Masters level training or equivalent).
-Training is affiliated with the EPSRC Centre for Doctoral Training in Medical Imaging.
+Training is affiliated with the UCL EPSRC Centre for Doctoral Training In Medical Imaging.

-Applications are invited from candidates who have achieved, or are predicted, a first class or upper second class honours undergraduate degree (or equivalent international qualifications or experience) and who can demonstrate an interest in healthcare engineering for surgical and interventional sciences.
+Applications are invited from candidates who have achieved, or are predicted, a first class or upper second class honours undergraduate degree (or equivalent international qualifications or experience) who can demonstrate an interest in healthcare engineering for surgical and interventional sciences.
 Our preferred subject areas are Physical Sciences (Computer Science, Engineering, Mathematics and Physics).
 Applicants with degrees in Chemistry or Life Sciences must demonstrate strong mathematical skills.